 The efficient operation of our business depends on our information technology systems.
 We rely on our information technology systems to initiate, track and complete client orders and effectively manage our sales, marketing, accounting, financial, legal and compliance functions, engineering and product development tasks, research and development data, communications, supply chain, order entry and fulfillment and other business processes.
 In addition, we provide remote hosting services that involve operating both our software and the software of third-party vendors to provide both internal and external visibility through our clients' supply chain.
 The ability to access the systems and the data that we host and support on demand is critical to our clients.
-Despite testing, external and internal risks, such as malware, insecure coding, "Acts of God," data leakage and human error pose a direct threat to the stability or effectiveness of our information technology systems and operations.
+Despite testing, external and internal risks, such as malware, insecure coding, "Acts of God," data leakage and human error and/or malfeasance (including misappropriation by departing employees) pose a direct threat to the stability or effectiveness of our information technology systems and operations.
+In addition, an extended period of our administrative personnel working in a remote work environment due to the COVID-19 pandemic could introduce operational risks, including heightened cybersecurity risk.
 We have mitigated our exposure to these risks through the establishment and maintenance of technology security programs and disaster recovery plans, but these mitigating activities may not be sufficient.
 The failure of our information technology systems to perform as we anticipate has in the past, and could in the future, adversely affect our business through transaction errors, billing and invoicing errors, internal recordkeeping and reporting errors, processing inefficiencies and loss of sales, receivables collection and clients, in each case, which could result in harm to our reputation and have an ongoing adverse impact on our business, results of operations and financial condition, including after the underlying failures have been remedied and could cause the market price of our Subordinate Voting Shares to decline.